 There some types of accidents that one might not think of off-hand but which in fact cost a lot when added up.
 For instance, injuries related to simply stumbling or tripping cost $2.2 billion, even though the injured worker does not actually fall in these casses.
 So-called repetitive motion injuries, like doing assembly line work or even typing on a keyboard, cost $1.6 billion.

 As these statistics show, work-related injuries are very expensive.
 In fact, they cost over $52 billion a year.
 Workers in North Carolina are not expected to bear these costs alone, as they can get help for issues like lost wages and medical expenses through the state’s no-fault workers’ compensation system.
-Many workers choose to go through their workers’ compensation claims with the help of an experienced attorney.
+Many workers choose to go through their workers’ compensation claims with the help of an experienced Charlotte work comp lawyer.